LostArtefacts/TRX/docs/tr1/IMPROVEMENTS.md

     - **The Hive**: incorrect textures in room 8, 13 and 18
 - fixed transparent eyes on the wolf and bat models in Peru
 - fixed incorrect transparent pixels on some Egypt textures
+- fixed missing textures on the statues in Vilcabamba and Tomb of Qualopec
+- fixed the mesh structure on the cat statue in Egyptian levels to standardize its position
 - fixed doors at times disappearing if Lara is close to portals and the door's room is no longer visible
 - fixed the passport having an invisible back page, noticeable when opening/closing it
 - fixed z-fighting on the front of the passport